 Use one needle to hold your stem to your pumpkin while you use another needle to attach the stem with a couple of good jabs.

 This video will show you the process from start to finish.

-For the orange ones…I just added a strip of the darker orange between each of the segments, with lighter strips on top of the segments sometimes as well…I just mixed it up.
-I even added a few strips of green here and there as well.
+For the orange ones…just add a strip of the darker orange between each of the segments, with lighter strips on top of the segments sometimes as well…I just mixed it up.
+You could even added a few strips of green here and there as well.